 - The earliest origins of a civil service in India for administration purposes can be traced back to the period after 1757 when the East India Company were the de-facto rulers in parts of India.
 The company started the Covenanted Civil Services (CCS).
 CCS members had to sign covenants with the company’s board.

 - After the Revolt of 1857, when the rule of the company ended and power was transferred to the British Crown, i.e., after 1886 the service came to be called the Imperial Civil Service.
 It later came to be called the Indian Civil Service.
+(Read about the Revolt of 1857 to understand how it played role in the background of Indian Administrative Services.)

 - In 1854, the Macaulay Committee recommended that appointment to the service based on the company’s patronage be stopped and a merit-based system be established.
 Post 1855, recruitment to the ICS was based on merit only through a competitive examination.
 It was restricted to Indians.